valtlfelipe/hedit/README.md

 This application is available on macOS and Linux.
 Windows support is planned for future releases.

 *   **Intuitive UI:** Clean and user-friendly interface for easy hosts file management with Light & Dark mode.
-*   **Fast & Secure:** Built with modern tech for performance and system-level access.
+*   **Fast & Secure:** Built with modern tech for performance and system-level access and Open-source codebase.
 *   **Multiple Files:** Manage multiple files and activate the one you need.
 *   **Remote Files:** Add and Sync remote hosts files locally (like StevenBlack/hosts, etc.).
 *   **Syntax highlighting:** Edit your hosts file with syntax highlighting and validation.